jlb10333/longinus/README.md

 - Add max health increase pickup
 - Add map/minimap

-- Allow switches to be loaded in any rotation
-- Allow switches to be loaded with an initial activation

 - Restrict camera movement to map boundaries
 - Prevent infinite boost